Part 2: Troubleshoot network connectivity from Oracle Autonomous AI Database at Multicloud

 Address: 40.71.10.202

 This can cause situations where the ADB-S instance has cached a wrong entry.
 In these cases, unfortunately the only solution seems to be to … wait it out… and try again the next day.
 I would recommend following this tutorial in the right order; don’t execute any tests before configuring the private DNS and setting outbound connectivity to private.
+I unfortunately ran into this issue multiple times.

 Conclusion